Josef Newgarden: GP3 Series

-In 2010, Newgarden was signed to compete at British Formula Three, but his main investor withdrew before the official test session.
-The driver competed instead in the newly formed 2010 GP3 Series with Carlin Motorsport.
-He finished eighteenth overall with just eight points.
-The season was highlighted by a pole position at Hockenheimring and a best finish of fifth at the season finale at Monza.
+In 2010, Newgarden signed to compete at British Formula Three, but his main investor withdrew before the official test session.
+The driver shifted his focus and instead competed in the newly formed 2010 GP3 Series with Carlin Motorsport.
+He finished eighteenth overall with eight points.
+The season was highlighted by a pole position at Hockenheimring and his season best fifth place finish at the finale at Monza.